-I am working on a systematic literature review with Chris Bonell of various interventions integrated into academic curricula that aim to reduce violence and substance abuse in youth.
-I am also leading a realist evaluation of a quality improvement intervention in southern Tanzania, and the qualitative component of a theory of change-based evaluation of the Bill and Melinda Gates-funded Better Immunization Data Initiative in northern Tanzania.
+I am leading a realist evaluation of a quality improvement intervention in southern Tanzania, and the qualitative component of a theory of change-based evaluation of the Bill and Melinda Gates-funded Better Immunization Data Initiative in northern Tanzania.

-My research interests include: implementation science (including process evaluation, realist evaluation, and use of theory of change) and intervention evaluation; systematic literature reviews; community participation in health; quality management/quality improvement; maternal and newborn health; eastern and southern Africa; health systems strengthening; and health policy and systems research.
+My overall research interests include: implementation science (including process evaluation, realist evaluation, and use of theory of change) and intervention evaluation; community participation in health; community-based health interventions; quality management/quality improvement; maternal and newborn health; eastern and southern Africa; and health systems strengthening.

 Since 2014 I have tutored within our distance learning programmes for epidemiology and Health Systems (GHM 201), for which I am the deputy module organiser.
 I have also supervised distance learners completing their master's dissertations in GHM 300 since 2015.